marco-teves/wingman/README.md

     - Users at any time, when the countdown is running, are able to pause the countdown timer using the **Pause** button.
 Visual and auditory feedback are given to the user when it is pressed.
 The user can press it again to resume the session.

+- Social media share buttons:
+    - Users will be able to click on the respective social media icons to share their *completed* workout.
+The user must complete their workout to be able to share to social media.

 ### The Settings Menu

 This menu will be revealed as soon as the user clicks on the arrow button.
 This is the page that the user will interact with when creating, editing and deleting workout sessions and activities.
 It is made up of the following components:

- - **Workout Options:** This area of the settings menu will display the default and custom workouts from the database.
+ - **Workout Options:** This area of the settings menu will display the default and user-generated workouts from the database.
 The user will be able to scroll on the x-axis to search for a specific workout.
 Each workout item is draggable and can be dropped into the playlist section.

+    - **Default** and **User-Generated** activities will be coloured white and green respectively.

  - The **Playlist** is the area that the user will use to drop workout items onto.
 At this point of writing the README, the playlist limit is set to 5 items.